 Market volatility and swings in economic performance are normal.
 Since 1945, the S&P 500 has declined between 5 percent and 10 percent a total of 84 times1.
 The average portfolio recovered in just a month.
 And historically speaking, a bigger market drop happens every 5 to 10 years.
 But there’s good news: There’s never been a dip from which the market hasn’t recovered.

 Still, fears of a market on the brink are enough to ruin any investor’s sleep.
 Read on to learn about market volatility and how to protect yourself.

 Why Market Volatility Happens

 Worries about trade wars, political uncertainty and economic data can all kick-start a market drop.
-Sometimes the cause is an overvalued sector (such as tech stocks in 2000) or a crisis like the housing market meltdown of 2007.
-National emergencies including earthquakes, terrorism attacks and wars have all touched off plunges.
+Sometimes the cause is an overvalued sector (such as tech stocks in 2000) or a crisis (like the housing market meltdown of 2007).
+National and international emergencies including earthquakes, terrorism attacks, pandemics and wars have all touched off plunges.

 How to Prepare for Volatility

 Diversification is key to facing a volatile market with confidence.
 In addition to U.S. stocks and bonds, you may want to diversify into international stocks, which often don’t follow the same trajectory as domestic stocks.
 Look at additional investments such as real estate, venture capital (which funds start-ups with long-term growth potential) and commodities like gold.

 In a bear market, when stock values drop by 20 percent or more, you want enough cash to cover major expenses for the next couple of years.
 Even if you’re earning a salary, your cash reserve should cover big-ticket items such as school tuition and major home improvements.
 High-interest savings accounts, certificates of deposit (CDs) and short-term bonds are all good places to stockpile cash so you don’t pull money out of your portfolio when prices are reduced.